Your First Analysis with SNID SAGE

 Measurements: - Redshift: Determined redshift with uncertainty - Age: Days from maximum light with uncertainty

-Template matches: A ranked list of best matching templates showing: - Template name and type - RLAP-Cos score (correlation quality) - Individual redshift and age estimates
+Template matches: A ranked list of best matching templates showing: - Template name and type - HσLAP-CCC score (final metric) - Individual redshift and age estimates

 This plot shows: - Redshift distribution across templates - Age estimates for different redshifts - Confidence regions - Best-fit parameters